Cambodian–Vietnamese War: Rise of communism

 The communist movement in Cambodia and Vietnam began before World War II with the founding of the Indochinese Communist Party (ICP), almost exclusively dominated by the Vietnamese, originally meant to fight French colonial rule in Indochina.
 In 1941, Nguyen Ai Quoc (commonly known by his alias Ho Chi Minh) founded the Viet Nam Doc Lap Dong Minh Hoi, or the Viet Minh.
-When the Japanese were defeated at the end of World War II, he initiated the first Indochinese war of independence against the French.
+After the Japanese army claimed to surrender to the Allies in World War II, his force overthrew the Vietnamese monarchy and later initiated the First Indochina War against the French.
 During this time, Vietnamese forces made extensive use of Cambodian territory to transport weapons, supplies, and troops.
 This relationship lasted throughout the Vietnam War, when Vietnamese communists used Cambodia as a transport route and staging area for attacks on South Vietnam.

-In 1951, Vietnam guided the establishment of a separate Cambodian communist party, the Kampuchean People's Revolutionary Party (KPRP), which allied with a nationalist separatist Cambodian movement, the Khmer Serei (Free Khmers), in order to pursue independence.
-In accordance with the 1954 Geneva Accords negotiating the end of the French domination, newly created communist North Vietnam pulled all of its Viet Minh soldiers and cadres out of Cambodia.
+In 1951, Vietnamese communists guided the establishment of a separate Cambodian communist party, the Kampuchean People's Revolutionary Party (KPRP), which allied with a nationalist separatist Cambodian movement, the Khmer Serei (Free Khmers), in order to pursue independence.
+In accordance with the 1954 Geneva Accords on Indochina negotiating the end of the war between communist resistance forces and the French Union, newly created communist North Vietnam pulled all of its Viet Minh soldiers and cadres out of Cambodia.
 Since the KPRP was staffed primarily by ethnic Vietnamese or Cambodians under its tutelage, approximately 5,000 communist cadres went with them.

 The power vacuum the Vietnamese communists left in their wake in Cambodia was soon filled by the return of a young group of Cambodian communist revolutionaries, many of whom received their education in France.
-In 1960, the KPRP changed its name to the Kampuchean Communist Party (KCP), and the name was later adopted by the majority coalition that formed around Saloth Sar (Pol Pot), Ieng Sary, and Khieu Samphan as the true political institution memorialising the KCP.
+In 1960, the KPRP changed its name to the Kampuchean Communist Party (KCP), and the name was later adopted by the majority coalition that formed around Saloth Sar (Pol Pot), Ieng Sary, and Khieu Samphan as the successor to the KCP.
 This clique became the genesis of the Khmer Rouge, and its doctrine was heavily influenced by Maoist ideology.